ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 This paper introduces SciSheets [SciSheets], a new spreadsheet system with the goal of delivering the power of programming with the simplicity of spreadsheets.
+The name SciSheets is a contraction of the phrase "Scientific Spreadsheet", a nod to the users who motivated the requirements that we address.
+That said,
-Our target users are technical professionals, such as scientists and financial engineers, who do complex calculations on structured data.
+our target users are more broadly technical professionals who do complex calculations on structured data.
 We note in passing that our focus is on calculations,